How an ‘unimaginable’ truck attack unfolded on one of America’s most famous streets

 Kimberly Stricklin, of Mobile, Alabama, saw the truck mow down passengers in a pedicab, telling WDSU later she can’t unhear the screams.
 Kevin Garcia watched the vehicle careen down the sidewalk, the 22-year-old told CNN, striking everyone in its path, and sending one person flying toward him.
 Zion Parsons, 18, hid in the gap between two bars as a “real-life horror movie” played out before him.

 “Everything the car is hitting, it’s getting thrown – it’s getting thrown up into the air and away and just under the car,” Parsons told CNN.
 He was with two friends, killing time before they drove home to Gulfport, Mississippi.
 But when the truck passed, he realized only one of his friends had hidden with him.
-The other was lying in the street.
+The other was lying in the street – one of the attack’s 14 fatalities.

 “I just start screaming and yelling,” he said.